NotYourMagicBonkStick/Daga-Rename/README.md

 echo "alias Daga-Rename=\"$(pwd)/Daga-Rename.bin\"" >> ~/.bash_aliases
 ```

 To uninstall simply delete the `Daga-Rename` folder and the alias in the `~/.bash_aliases` file.
-This program produces no other files and does not clatter your system.
+This program produces no other files and does not clutter your system.
 The above mentioned are the only directories affected.

 ---

 # Contributing

 Feel free to contribute to the project.
-Please refer to [Contributing](./docs/contributing.md).
+Please refer to [Contributing](./contributing.md).